 Does it matter if you get mental health treatment during drug rehab?
 If you’re among the millions of Americans who suffer from a psychological disorder alongside an addiction, it certainly does.
 However, what does this level of care look like?
 More importantly, how does it benefit you?

-Specifically, addiction is a disease of the brain.
-It presents with symptoms such as obsessive cravings and intrusive thoughts.
+Specifically, addiction is a disease of the brain, that presents with symptoms such as obsessive cravings and intrusive thoughts.
 Anxiety and various types of depression are mental health disorders.
 However, someone suffering from addiction occasionally also struggles with mental health challenges.

 Frequently, this person never received a diagnosis of the mental disorder.
 But, because the substance abuse problem is so obvious, someone easily self-diagnoses it.
 Often, people with co-occurring addictions and mental health problems are surprised when they learn of their dual diagnosis.
 In fact, there’s little doubt that both conditions feed off each other.